Hal Roach: Mussolini

 From 1937 to 1940, Roach concentrated on producing glossy features, abandoning low comedy almost completely.
 Most of his new films were either sophisticated farces (like Topper and The Housekeeper's Daughter, 1939) or rugged action fare (like Captain Fury, 1939, and One Million B.C., 1940).
 Roach's one venture into heavy drama was the acclaimed Of Mice and Men (1939), in which actors Burgess Meredith and Lon Chaney Jr. played the leading roles.
 The Laurel and Hardy comedies, once the Roach studio's biggest drawing cards, were now the studio's least important product and were phased out altogether in 1940.

 In 1940, Roach experimented with medium-length featurettes, running 40 to 50 minutes each.
-He contended that these "streamliners", as he called them, would be useful in double-feature situations where the main attraction was a longer-length epic.
+He contended that these "streamliners", as he called them, would be useful in double feature situations where the main attraction was a longer-length epic.
 Exhibitors agreed with him and used Roach's mini-features to balance top-heavy double bills.
 He had intended to introduce the new format with a series of four Laurel and Hardy featurettes, but was overruled by United Artists, which insisted on two Laurel & Hardy feature films instead.
 United Artists continued to release Roach's streamliners through 1943.
 By this time, Roach no longer had a resident company of comedy stars and cast his films with familiar featured players (William Tracy and Joe Sawyer, Johnny Downs, Jean Porter, Frank Faylen, William Bendix, George E. Stone, Bobby Watson, etc.).

 Recognizing the value of his film library, in 1943 Roach began licensing revivals of his older productions for theatrical distribution through Film Classics, Inc. and home-movie distribution.

-World War II and television
+World War II

 Hal Roach Sr., commissioned in the U.S. Army Signal Reserve Corps in 1927, was called back to active military duty in the Signal Corps in June 1942, at age 50.
 The studio output he oversaw in uniform was converted from entertainment featurettes to military training films.
 The studios were leased to the U.S. Army Air Forces, and the First Motion Picture Unit made 400 training, morale and propaganda films at "Fort Roach."
 Members of the unit included Ronald Reagan and Alan Ladd.
 After the war the government returned the studio to Roach, with millions of dollars of improvements.